eternalseptember/rpi-test/README.md

 ### Other Features

-* Search query is highlighted.
+* Basic search query is highlighted.
-* Paginated search results.
+* Basic search results is paginated.
 * Pagination on the index and category pages.
 * Next/Prev links on each entry's page.
 * The title of each entry's page is a link to its admin edit page.